Robin van der Vleuten

 How to use Vim on Linux and macOS

-If you ever did try to edit files on Linux through the terminal, you'll probably have run into Vim.
-It is a text-based editor pre-installed on macOS and most Linux distributions.
+If you have ever tried to edit files on Linux through the terminal, you have probably run into Vim.
+It is a text editor that ships with macOS and many Linux distributions.

 How to open a file

-First, you need to open a file that you would like to edit.
-You can use either vim or vi with the name of the file you would like to open.
-If the file does not exists in the current directory, it will be created for you.
+Use vim or vi with the name of the file you want to open.
+If the file does not exist in the current directory, Vim creates it.

 bash